Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 ## Animation via JavaScript

-After bending the card the animation continues without the user's influence.
-Some parts are animated via `requestAnimationFrame()` in JavaScript, all of which follow the recursive structure in the code snippet below.
+After bending the card until a certain threshold the animation continues without the user's influence.
+Some parts are then animated with `requestAnimationFrame()`{:.js} in JavaScript, all of which follow the recursive structure in the code snippet below.

 ``` js
 let start;